whtouche/wdi_6_js_hw_todo_app/README.md

 The goal of this assignment is to build a simple client-side JavaScript "todo" application that makes use of DOM manipulation, user interaction through events, and testing with Jasmine.

-Users of your app should be presented with a list of finished items, a list of unfinished items, and a form with a single text field and a "Create" button to add new items.
+Users of your app should see a list of finished items, a list of unfinished items, and a form with a single text field and a "Create" button to add new items.
 New items are unfinished by default, and move to finished when the user clicks a "Complete" button.
-All items have a "Delete" button that removes them from the app.
+Items have a "Delete" button that removes them from the app.

 ## Application structure